Thinking Beyond the Document

 Machine learning basically uses probability and statistics, correlations.
 This is not to say that machine learning is a bad thing.
 Machine learning is a tool.
 Any craftsman knows that you need to use the right tool for the job.
 Using the wrong tool will leave you unsatisfied .
 Ultimately, what you create will either work or it will not work to achieve your objectives or the objectives of system stakeholders.

 There are no short cuts.
 Again, no one really disputes the need for this thick layer of metadata to get a computer to perform work effectively.
+Also, this metadata provides leverage similar to how software code creates leverage.
+Metadata, like software, only has to be created once and then millions can use that metadata similar to how many people can use the same software application.

 Accounting does not have a high tolerance to error.
 The tolerance for error in many aspects of accounting, reporting, auditing, and analysis is ZERO.
+So, the threat of inaccuracy needs to be managed.
+Epistemic risk is manageable.

 Additional Information: